Black Walnut Lumber: North America’s Premier Hardwood

 • Gunstocks and musical instruments

-• Architectural millwork and panels
+• Architectural millwork and wall panels

 • Veneer and marquetry